flix/book/src/tail-recursion.md

 ```

 The `memberOf` function pattern matches on the list `l`.
 If it is empty then it
 returns `false`.
-Otherwise, we have an element `y` and the rest of the list
+Otherwise, we have an element `y` and the rest of the list is
 `ys`.
 If `x == y` then we have found the element and we return `true`.
 Otherwise
 we _recurse_ on the rest of the list `ys`.

 The recursive call to `memberOf` is in _tail position_, i.e. it is the last
 thing to happen in the `memberOf` function.
 This has two important benefits: (a)
-the Flix compiler is able to write `memberOf` to use an ordinary loop (which is
+the Flix compiler is able to rewrite `memberOf` to use an ordinary loop (which
-more efficient than a function call) and more importantly (b) a call to
+is more efficient than a function call) and more importantly (b) a call to
 `memberOf` _cannot_ overflow the stack, because the call stack never increases
 in height.